ziu1986/lesson-code-review/_episodes/04-give_cr.md

 ```

-### 5. Update the `imporvements.py` file to use a library
+### 5. Update the `imporvement.py` file to use a library

-- You receive a comment from your colleague that it exist a library for python called `numpy`.
+- You receive a comment from your colleague that it exists a library for python called `numpy`.
 This library already has implemented functionalities for calculating the mean of an array.
 Since you know that it is a good idea to use existing code you decide to change the `compute_mean` function with the library function.

 - **Think for yourself**.
-What you would do to if you where to use the `numpy` library instead of your own function.
-If you do not know you can copy the following code inside the file
+What you would do if you were to use the `numpy` library instead of the home made function?
+If you do not know you can copy the code given below:

 > > ## One solution with `numpy`
 > >